marius-george/Father-and-baby/README.md

 1. With the website opened I made sure that when you click on the logo and Home link it goes to the homepage.
 2. When clicked on the link from the navbar in the homepage all links goes to the specified page, recipes or contact us.
 3. in the footer when clicked on the links all direct to the relevant webpages.
-4. In the recipes page when clicked on an image it should load the full recipe page and sow all relevant information.
+4. In the recipes page when clicked on an image it should load the full recipe page and show all relevant information.
 5. In the contact us form all working and when form submited it should return Code Institute website with the correct data sent.
+6. Used Chrome developers tools to resize the webpage and it was responsive at all resolutions.

 ### Further Testing

 -   The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, Samsung Galaxy TAB, iPhone 13 and Huawei P30 Pro.

--
+### Bugs

+- When scrooling the main page navigation bar is always fixed but does not highlight sections.
+When About Us section is active the fixed menu bar should highlight About link in Turqoise colour.
+- Font Awesome icons does not show corectly in footer section.
+I still have to figure it out how to make them work.
+Reason is Font Awesome website changed how icons work and now they have free and paid icons.

 ## Deployment